 "I love Craggy Gardens!"
 We have said that for many years, and we hear many of our readers say it too.
 While it's just 20 miles from downtown Asheville, you feel far away as you climb 3,000+ feet in elevation on the scenic Blue Ridge Parkway.
 Often, you walk on the clouds.
 On clear days, the panoramic views are unmatched in the North Carolina mountains.
 Trails take you across balds that are home to the famous purple-blooming rhododendron and many rare plants.
 Winter brings some of the harshest conditions on the east coast.
 Read more about Craggy Gardens.

-A volunteer crew of 10 from the American Conservation Experience will rebuild the trail in a sustainable way.
-What a valuable learning experience for these young adults (ages 18-25) who are exploring outdoor careers!
+A volunteer crew of 10 from the American Conservation Experience rebuilt the trail from the Craggy Picnic Grounds to the summit.
+This was also a valuable learning experience for these young adults (ages 18-25) who are exploring outdoor careers!
 They learn from mentors and NPS staff as emerging leaders in conservation.
 So it's a win-win!
-Trail work will be completed by mid September.

-The 65-year-old Visitor Center needs sprucing up.
+The 65-year-old Visitor Center will also get some sprucing up.
 The existing faded exhibits inside will be replaced by professionally designed educational displays to tell the story of air quality, weather, climate and vegetation in this rare environment.

 Unfortunately, the Blue Ridge Parkway (a unit of the National Park Service) has $517 million in deferred maintenance due to budget cuts.
 Meanwhile, the Parkway is the second most visited NPS site with 15.2 million visitors a year.
 It's free to visit 365 days a year.
 Many other national parks charge admission.